Yiewsley

 Yiewsley (/ˈjuːzli/ YOOZ-lee) is a large suburban village in the London Borough of Hillingdon, England, 2 miles (3 km) south of Uxbridge, the borough's commercial and administrative centre.
 Yiewsley was a chapelry in the ancient parish of Hillingdon, Middlesex.
-The population of the ward was 12,979 at the 2011 Census.
+The population of the Yiewsley ward was 12,406 at the 2021 Census.

 Toponymy

 Yiewsley is not recorded in the Domesday Book of 1086.
 The place-name is believed to be derived from the Anglo-Saxon Wifeleslēah: "Wifel's woodland clearing".
 The earliest written record of Yiewsley is from 1235 where it is shown as Wiuesleg in Assize Rolls.

 Geography

 The western side of Yiewsley lies within the Colne Valley Regional Park.
 Here the River Colne forms the county boundary between the London Borough of Hillingdon and Buckinghamshire.
 The confluence of the Frays River and River Pinn also occurs in this area and there are several man-made lakes.
 After climbing over the Chiltern Hills by the use of 52 locks from the Marsworth Junction, the Grand Union Canal turns east in Yiewsley to route towards London.
 Half a mile north of this turn, the five miles long Slough Arm of the canal leaves the Grand Union main line at the Cowley Peachey Junction, crossing over the Frays River and River Colne in aqueducts on its westward route towards the Slough basin.
 On the eastern side of Yiewsley lies Stockley Country Park.
 Within its 274 acres of parkland lies a comprehensive network of footpaths.

 To the west of Yiewsley, beyond the River Colne lie the Buckinghamshire villages of Iver, Richings Park and Thorney.
 To the north, over the River Pinn is Cowley Peachey.
 To the northeast of Yiewsley is Hillingdon and the villages of Colham Green and Goulds Green.
 To the east lies Stockley Park and to the south, across the Great Western Railway is West Drayton.